bensuperpc/docker_from_scratch/README.md

 ```sh
 cd docker_from_scratch
 ```

+Change USER variable in makefile to your name if you want to acces to build without root.

 ##### and some package:
 ```sh
 docker debootstrap debian-archive-keyring ubuntu-keyring archlinux-keyring xz-utils tar wget curl make rsync (maybe others ?)